HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-summary.md

 #### Summary of the Must Support Requirements

 1. One date or period in `MedicationStatement.effectiveDateTime` or `MedicationStatment.effectivePeriod`
-1. One or more references in `MedicationStatement.derivedFrom`
+1. One or more references in `MedicationStatement.derivedFrom` (likely references would be to the [US Core MedicationRequest Profile](StructureDefinition-us-core-medicationrequest.html))

   [Medication Clinical Drug (RxNorm)]: ValueSet-us-core-medication-codes.html
   [MedicationStatusStatus]: http://build.fhir.org/valueset-medication-request-status.html